woodser/monero-ts/README.md

-**Compatible with [Monero Core v0.15.0.1](https://web.getmonero.org/downloads/) Carbon Chameleon**

 # Monero JavaScript Library

-This project is a library for using a Monero wallet and daemon in JavaScript using RPC or WebAssembly bindings to [monero-project](https://github.com/monero-project/monero).
+This project is a JavaScript library for using a Monero wallet and daemon with RPC or WebAssembly bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).

-In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use in the Monero project.

-## Main Features

-- Build NodeJS and [web applications](https://github.com/woodser/xmr-sample-app) using Monero
+- Supports RPC bindings to monero-wallet-rpc (MoneroWalletRpc.js) and monero-daemon-rpc (MoneroDaemonRpc.js)
-- Manage a Monero wallet using RPC and WebAssembly bindings to monero-project
+- Supports fully client-side wallets in NodeJS and web apps using WebAssembly bindings to Monero Core (MoneroWalletCore.js)
-- Manage a Monero daemon using RPC bindings to monero-project
-- Cohesive APIs with focus on ease-of-use
+- Supports multisig, offline, and watch-only wallets
+- Query wallet transactions, transfers, and outputs by their many attributes
 - Fetch and process binary data from the daemon (e.g. raw blocks)
-- Query wallet transactions, transfers, and outputs by their attributes
-- Receive notifications when blocks are added to the chain
+- Receive notifications when blocks are added to the chain or when wallets sync, send, or receive
-- Full multisig support
+- Implements an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use
+- Wallet implementations are interchangeable because they conform to the same interface (MoneroWallet.js)
-- Over 200 passing Mocha test cases
+- Over 230 passing Mocha test cases

 ## Sample Code